 This means that even if you’re seeing a little more Sun than before and even if the calendar says “March”, you still need to be careful with your body and how you take care of it.
 But each season comes with its own steps and precautions when it comes to skin care.
 Which is why you need to know what to do when the rain starts, along with all the blooming nature and Spring allergies.

-So here’s a quick little guide on how to take care of your skin when the rain starts pouring.
+So here’s a quick little guide brought to you by Skinly Aesthetics on how to take care of your skin when the rain starts pouring.

 1․ Keep It Moist